linux-integrity/ima-doc/ima-concepts.rst

 command line arguments.
 It does not cycle back to the hardware initialization typically performed by platform firmware.

-The policy rules are set by the new kernel :ref:`build-flags` and :ref:`boot-command-line-arguments`.
+The policy rules are set by the new :ref:`kernel-configuration-options` and :ref:`boot-command-line-arguments`.

 .. _kexec-ima-impact: